whoisbma/Game-Aesthetics-SP16/class-06-sprites/examples_and_HW/README.md

 Some ideas:

+* If you haven't yet, try implementing a collision system for a player approach.
 * Try tile sprites that diverge from grid logic entirely, but still use the grid to draw.
 What if tiles were a large image with transparency?
 An abstract shape?
 * Try an [isometric tiling system](http://flarerpg.org/tutorials/isometric_intro/).
 * Try context-sensitive tile placement - see below.